James Joseph Hartley

 James Joseph Hartley (June 26, 1858 – January 12, 1944) was an American prelate of the Roman Catholic Church.
-He served as the fourth bishop of the Diocese of Columbus in Ohio from 1904 until his death over 39 years later.
+He served as the fourth bishop of the Diocese of Columbus in Ohio from 1904 until his death in 1944.]
 His was the longest episcopate in the diocese's history.

 Biography

 Early life

 The eldest of six children, James Hartley was born on June 26, 1858, in Davenport, Iowa, to Irish immigrants Edward Hartley and Catherine McManus Hartley.
 Shortly after his birth, Hartley and his family moved to Columbus, Ohio, where his parents had been married at St. Patrick Parish.
 His father kept a saloon on West Maple Street, and the family lived upstairs.
 His father also worked as a Columbus police officer for many years.

 Hartley attended the parish school at St. Patrick, then entered St. Aloysius Seminary in Columbus.
 When that seminary closed, he attended Mount St. Mary's Seminary of the West in Norwood, Ohio, then Our Lady of Angels Seminary in Niagara, New York.